 How many times have you wandered around the store aimlessly throwing stuff into your shopping cart because you thought you could make something with it?
 You’ll save yourself some time during the week if you take an hour to plan out your meals in advance.

 During the week, Google some recipe ideas and toss them into ClipDish.
 Then, on Sunday afternoon, sit down with a glass of wine and plan your meals for the week.
+Use tags in ClipDish for your meals and send the ingredients to your shopping list.

 2. Make a master list and use it